hundredrabbits/thebook/north_pacific_logbook.md

 The fog parted today as we were chatting, glass of red wine in hand.
 I peeked outside and just... laughed!
 I felt such joy at being able to see far ahead.
 It's had to describe what I felt really, such unbriddled joy!
 I missed seeing it, but more than this... it is such a relief to see the world and ocean with such precision, clarity and colour!

-Devine is making *garlic, nori and chili flake pasta* (recipe, p.138) for dinner.
+Devine is making *garlic, nori and chili flake pasta* (see recipes) for dinner.
 We're using up our last onion, and the bulb of garlic is thinning out.
 These ingredients usually go last, but the potatoes are still plentiful.
 Staples in Canada, like carrots, onions and potatoes, are things that are cheap and easy to buy in large quantities — but not in Japan.
 Yellow onions were sold in packs of 3, and were expensive.
 The carrots too, sold in 3's, expensive.
 Why 3?!
 It's possible that the price of a big bag would deter Japanese buyers, as in general, produce there is costly, but still.
 When stocking up for this trip, we told Robusta the number of onions we got and they were shocked, because they'd seen the price at the market.
 We had little choice, since we don't have a fridge and that we had to buy many more long-lasting items to make up for it.
 At least, Japanese groceries stock many great items like dried tofu (koya dofu), kiri mochi (rice cakes), fu (wheat gluten blocks), preserved lotus root, dried seaweed, dried mushrooms etc.

 ##### 1400
 The wind is rising out of the southwest.
 We have to hand steer to keep with the waves.
 It's been a while since we've steered outside at night.
 It was very cold, made colder by the lingering moisture in the air.
 It clung to our clothes, wool hats and gloves.
 After our shifts, we'd huddle under a pile of sleeping bags to try and warm ourselves as quickly as possible, to fall asleep as quickly as possible.
 I'd curl up into a ball, to try and accumulate warmth fast.
 Sleep doesn't come when I am cold.